rbento/java-maven-starter/README.md

 # java-maven-starter

-A starter template for Java projects managed with Apache Maven.
+A starter template for Java SE projects managed with Maven.

 ### Dependencies
 ---